Skip to content

 RightsObligations

-• Right of association
+• Right of association that is to join a trade union

-• Protection provided by laws and agreements
+• Protection provided by laws and collective agreements

 • A safe working environment